hrbolek/simodes/README.md

 This package uses scipy for ODE integration.

 ## Solution
-This package convers ODE model with solver into generator.
+This package converts ODE model with solver into generator.
 Generator outputs are planed to come live by event calendar.
 Such a conversion from ODE into DES make all magic.

 For simulation management the Redux idea is utilized.
 All simulation tasks are converted into actions dispatched over storage.